Chen leads Orioles to 5-2 win over Yankees

 By DAVID GINSBURG

-BALTIMORE (AP) Pitching well as a rookie in the big leagues is difficult enough.
+BALTIMORE (AP) Pitching well as a rookie in Major League Baseball is difficult enough.
 Dominating the New York Yankees is something else entirely.

 Chen (4-0) allowed two runs, struck out four and walked two in a masterful performance.
-The 26-year-old Taiwan native took a shutout into the seventh inning against the Yankees' formidable lineup - and made it look easy.
+The 26-year-old Taiwanese took a shutout into the seventh inning against the Yankees' formidable lineup - and made it look easy.

 "He located really well," Orioles manager Buck Showalter said.
 "Command of the fastball was really key tonight.
 Once he showed them that he could do that on both sides of the plate, the whole world opened up for him."